A Comprehensive Guide to Sustainable Fabrics

 You probably automatically associate wool with sheep, but wool actually refers to the fiber that comes from a variety of additional animals.
 Animal wool is sustainable because it is biodegradable and renewable.
 It is durable and has natural properties that include antimicrobial, anti-odor, flame and water resistant.
 The biggest concern with wool is animal welfare.

-The manner in which they are sheared, and raised, is a consideration.
+However, the manner in which sheep are sheared, and raised, is a significant consideration.
 Look for products and companies that are certified by the Responsible Wool Standard, a third party certification.
 Some specific types of wool have their own certifications as well, which are listed below.

 Sheep do contribute to GHG production, but nowhere near cattle.
 A sheep can produce about 30 liters of methane per day while a dairy cow can create up to 200.